emnify/product-docs/docs/glossary.md

 _International Mobile Subscriber Identity_

 A unique number used to identify a [GSM](#gsm) subscriber.
-Therefore it changes if a device connects to a different network while roaming.
+Therefore it changes if a device connects to a different operator while roaming.

 <details className="custom-details-example">
   <summary>See how the IMSI is constructed</summary>